-All F&M alumni, including the most recently graduating class, are encouraged to send us their work.
-You are considered an alum if you spent at least two full years at the College.
-We are interested in your essays, stories, poetry, and artwork.
-In the spirit of the ideals and teachings of a liberal arts education, alumni from all disciplines—not just English and the arts—are encouraged to submit to the Review.
-See submission guidelines.
+All F&M alumni, including the most recently graduating class, were encouraged to send us their work.
+(You are considered an alum if you spent at least two full years at the College.)
+In the spirit of the ideals and teachings of a liberal arts education, alumni from all disciplines—not just English and the arts—were encouraged to submit to the Review.

 DOES IT COST MONEY TO SUBMIT TO THE REVIEW?

 We are happy to receive support with a gift of any size to help us in our work.
-But no, there is no charge to submit to the F&M Alumni Arts Review.
+But no, there was no charge to submit to the F&M Alumni Arts Review.

-DO I GET PAID IF MY WORK IS PUBLISHED IN THE REVIEW?
+DID ALUMS GET PAID IF THEIR WORK WAS PUBLISHED IN THE REVIEW?

 Absolutely!
 Copies of the Review may be ordered as long as they are available.
 You just need to give us your mailing address.
 There is no charge, but we’re grateful for gifts of any size to support the Review (see below).

-WHO MAKES THE DECISIONS ABOUT WHO GETS PUBLISHED?
+WHO MADE THE DECISIONS ABOUT WHO WAS PUBLISHED?

 The Review’s editorial board meets to deliberate about the works that are published in the pages and on the website of the Review; the AAR's Editor, Sands Hall, made final determinations.

-Editor Sands Hall, often in consultation with other members of the Editorial Board, offers most writers and poets some editorial comments and suggestions for revision.
+Editor Sands Hall, often in consultation with other members of the Editorial Board, offered most writers and poets some editorial comments and suggestions for revision.

 Support the Review